DjeeBay/Bleog/readme.md

 ### **Next features :**

-*  First of all, this site is a little piece a bigger system about a family tree future project.
+*  First of all, this site is a little piece of a bigger system about a family tree future project.
 So lots of features are incoming.
 *  Allow searches.
 *  Allow to sort.